 Each set of 8 digits represents one character in the text.

-To make things a little easier, data may also be written as hexadecimal
+To make things a little easier, binary data may also be represented as

 48 65 6c 6c 6f 20 57 6f 72 6c 64

 To run an algorithm, all of the steps must be written in binary or hex so the computer can understand the instructions.

 Fortunately, we do not need to worry about binary or hexadecimal code to make our programs work!

 Writing code using only 0s and 1s would be impractical, so many clever individuals designed ways to convert between the text readable by humans and the binary or hexadecimal forms needed by machines.

 These high-level languages can be written and understood by humans, and each one has its own characteristic vocabulary, style, and syntax.

 Since computers only understand binary code, every programming language includes a compiler, which is a special tool that translates a programmer's work into the 0s and 1s that the machines need.